Donalf/Bubbles/README.md

 # Bubbles
-Bubbles game in C - experimenting with the language.
+Bubble shooter game in C - experimenting with the language.
 This was part of a university project while learning the software language.